rackerlabs/technical-blog/_posts/2015-08-04-install-openstack-from-source3.md

     mysql -u root -pmysql -e "GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'localhost' IDENTIFIED BY 'nova';" mysql -u root -pmysql -e "GRANT ALL PRIVILEGES ON nova.* TO 'nova'@'%' IDENTIFIED BY 'nova';"

-The Python module tox can be used to build a full nova.conf file but in reality it is way too big and complex for what we need.
+The Python module tox can be used to build a full nova.conf file, but in reality it is way too big and complex for what we need.
 The folllowing creates a usable nova.conf file for our needs.
 I recommend that you read it carefully and familiarize yourself with the parameters that are being set.

     cat > /etc/nova/nova.conf << EOF
     [DEFAULT]